KirinDave/Clipping/README.markdown

 ### Future Work

 1. We'd like more storage strategies.
-Redis seems like a likely candiate.
+Redis seems like a likely candidate.
 2. We'd like more serialization methods.
 3. We'd also like a pony.